zsh-users/zsh-syntax-highlighting/HACKING.md

 IRC channel
 -----------

-We're on #zsh-syntax-highlighting on freenode.
+We're on #zsh-syntax-highlighting on Libera.Chat.